papaponmx/riosjaime/README.md

 Version 2.0
 =======
 This will be the second iteration of my website, with a fresh design and more relevant information being displayed at the right time making it easier to the user to explore the site.
-This version is yet to be released.
+This is live at http://riosjaime.com